-Some foolishly had doubts about Haaland’s ability to score goals in the Premier League following his move from Bundesliga club Borussia Dortmund this summer, but they obviously forgot that he was joining a Man City side coached by Pep Guardiola.
+Some foolishly had doubts about Haaland’s ability to score goals in the Premier League following his move from Bundesliga club Borussia Dortmund last summer, but they obviously forgot that he was joining a Man City side coached by Pep Guardiola.

 Should he stay for a while at Man City, surely Alan Shearer’s all-time goal record in the competition will be under threat?

 Luis Suárez missed the opening five matches of 2013-14 through suspension but made up for lost time when he returned to the Liverpool side.
 He played in all 33 of the Premier League matches he wasn’t suspended for, being involved in 43 goals overall – more than any other player in 2013-14.
 Even more impressive, none of his 31 goals came from the penalty spot.

 The Uruguayan striker was on 39 goal involvements by 22 March, but he could only muster four more in final eight appearances (three goals, one assist) of the season, as Liverpool slipped up at the last hurdle in their Premier League title challenge.
 Manchester City won the league by two points despite Brendan Rodgers’ side leading the competition by five points ahead of their 36th game of the season at home to a weakened Chelsea side.
 We all know what happened then…